varsha-rani-15/Coronavirus-Tweet-Sentiment-Analysis/README.md

-# Coronavirus-Tweet-Sentiment-Analysis
-# Machine Learning (Classification) Project
+# Coronavirus Tweet Sentiment Analysis

 ##	Problem Statement
 This challenge asks us to build a classification model to predict the sentiment of COVID-19 tweets.
 The tweets have been pulled from Twitter and manual tagging has been done then.